 Antoninus Pius’ reign was one of the most peaceful in Roman history.
 The only military offensive was into Scotland, where he advanced the Roman frontier to the Firth-Forth line.
 In Antoninus’ reign, however, the empire was afflicted by a major plague that swept in from the east, and killed millions of people.
 It seems to have particularly struck the Roman army.

 Looking back at that period it is difficult to escape the feeling that a turning point was being reached in the empire’s fortunes.
 The reign of Antonius’ successor, Marcus Aurelius, was troubled by long wars on the Danube as some barbarian tribes in central Europe sought to migrate across the frontiers into the empire.
-The Roman defences were hard put to it to contain the threat, and this set the tone for things to come.
+The Roman defenses were hard put to it to contain the threat, and this set the tone for things to come.
 It may be that the plague had left the army short of manpower.
 Perhaps significantly Marcus took the step of settling some of the invaders within the empire, in the Balkan provinces, to bolster the population in that region; and deported others to Britain to serve as auxiliaries in the Roman army there.
-From now on pressure along all the empire’s frontiers would increase, and Roman frontier defences would more and more frequently be breached.
-The plague would also recur from time to time, keeping population levels somewhat lower than they had been before, and this will have added to the difficulties of mounting an effective defence.
+From now on pressure along all the empire’s frontiers would increase, and Roman frontier defenses would more and more frequently be breached.
+The plague would also recur from time to time, keeping population levels somewhat lower than they had been before, and this will have added to the difficulties of mounting an effective defense.

 Within the empire itself the period of the Flavians and Five Good Emperors was one of sound government and general peace.
 With peace came prosperity.
 The economy expanded to a level which would not be widely seen again in Europe, the Middle East or North Africa until the 17th century.
-The cities of the empire received lavish endowments from their local elites, with theatres, baths, temples and other public works sprouting up.
-More and more people became Roman citizens, and the majority of the ruling class of the empire came from the provinces rather than from Roman and Italy.
+The cities of the empire received lavish endowments from their local elites, with theaters, baths, temples and other public works sprouting up.
+More and more people became Roman citizens, and the majority of the ruling class of the empire came from the provinces rather than from Rome and Italy.
 This can be seen in the emperors themselves, who, from the time of Trajan, were seldom Italians.

 The sequence of good emperors was brought to an end by the accession to power of Marcus Aurelius’ unworthy son, Commodus (reigned 180-192 CE).
 He immediately put an end to the interminable fighting on the Danube frontiers by making a treaty with the northern tribes which was widely regarded as a sell-out.
 On his return to Rome he soon alienated the senate and upper classes by his passion for gladiatorial combat (he even participated himself).
 He became more and more irrational and dangerous, and was eventually murdered by one of his mistresses.